 - 1. When you remove your hearing aids, turn them off. - 2.
 After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
 If you use a drying agent, only use recommended products. - 4.
 Apply cosmetics, perfume, after-shave, hairspray, lotions etc. BEFORE putting on your hearing aids.
 These products can damage or discolour your hearing aids - 5.
 Never immerse your hearing aids in liquid. - 6.
-Keep your hearing aids away from excessive heat and direct sunlight. - Do not swim, shower or steam bathe while wearing your hearing aids. - 8 The device is certified to IP68 for water and dust resistance: - The device has IP6X protection against ingress of dust.
-Avoid the device getting exposed to extensive dust - The device has IPX8 protection against ingress of water.
+Keep your hearing aids away from excessive heat and direct sunlight. - 7 The device is certified to IP68 for water and dust resistance: - The device has IP6X protection against ingress of dust.
+Avoid the device getting exposed to extensive dust. - The device has IPX8 protection against ingress of water.
 Avoid the device getting exposed to water, and do not swim, shower or sauna while wearing the device.